 Here's a simple trick to reduce the repayment period of your mortgage and save thousands in interest: Make extra payments which go toward your loan principal.
 You can pay against principal by employing various techniques.
 For many people,Perhaps the easiest way to keep track is to make one extra payment a year.
-If you can't afford to pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another option is to pay a half payment every two weeks.
-The result is you make one extra monthly payment each year.
-These options differ slightly in lowering the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.
+If you can't afford to pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another very popular option is to pay half of your payment every two weeks.
+The effect here is that you make one extra monthly payment each year.
+These options differ slightly in lowering the total interest paid and shortening payback length, but they will all significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.